uv (preferred for modernity, speed and compatibility with this project)

 • all: All the extras combined

-• dev: Packages one would want installed for development; superset of docs, json5, test, tools, and includes pre-commit as well.
-Notably, ruff and ty are absent because it is recommended to install them with uv, which renders them unspecifiable as dependencies.
+• dev: Packages one would want installed for development; superset of docs, themes, json5, test, tools, and includes pre-commit as well.
+Notably, ruff and ty are absent because they should be installed with and managed by uv.

 • docs: Documentation dependencies, including Sphinx and some of its plugins, along with sphinx-lint